 Jogged around PT facility with therapist (was ugly but I did it.)

-Able to use my left hand to hold and squeeze items as I wash my dishes.
+Able to use my left hand to hold and squeeze and finally release items.

 More Updates Coming !